 Work Out Your Dog’s Body Condition Score

-Getting your Doodle onto your weighing scales might be a challenge, but don’t worry — you can use a body condition scoring process and your senses to work out whether your pooch’s weight needs addressing.
-There are three conditions: overweight, ideal and underweight.
+Getting your Doodle onto your weighing scales might be a challenge, but don’t worry — you can use a body condition scoring process and your senses to work out whether your dog’s current weight needs addressing.
+There are three conditions: overweight dogs, healthy weight dogs and underweight dogs.
 Read on to find out more about how to identify where your pooch falls on the scale.

 - The dog’s ribs and pelvis bone are prominent, alongside an evident abdominal tuck and very cinched waist